 This document assumes you plan to publicly distribute an integration that makes use of any of New Relic's public RESTful APIs.
 Examples of public distribution include:

-- Publicizing your integration code on Github, like this Hadoop Plugin for New Relic.
+- Publicizing your integration code on Github.

 - Packaging your integration into a plugin, extension, or other package, and distributing it via a directory like WordPress Plugins.

 - Offering an "as a service" integration between your product and New Relic, without actually distributing your integration code, like Runscope's integration with New Relic Insights.

 When writing applications to work with New Relic's RESTful APIs (referred to as an integration in this document), you are creating an HTTP agent to manage information exchange between your application and New Relic.
 An integration identifies itself by submitting a standard identification string.
 In HTTP this string is included in the header field User-Agent.

 When using New Relic's RESTful APIs, set a User-Agent header that identifies your integration in API calls.
 This custom User-Agent string allows New Relic to identify the integration that is making requests to New Relic's APIs.